alexhsamuel/aslib/README.md

-This module contains code of the sort that might be included in the [Python standard library](https://docs.python.org/3/library/index.html), but isn't.
+This module contains code that I keep writing over and over again for various projects.
+The goal of this module is to write all this stuff one last time and never again.
+It's the sort of code that might be included in the [Python standard library](https://docs.python.org/3/library/index.html), but isn't.